yaojianpin/acts/README.md

 Use the `setup` to setup some acts when the step is creating.

-The acts are 'req', 'msg', 'set', 'expose', 'chain', 'each' and 'if', it also includes some hooks, such as 'on_created', 'on_completed', 'on_before_update', 'on_updated', 'on_timeout' and 'on_error_catch'.
+The acts are 'irq', 'msg', 'set', 'expose', 'chain', 'each' and 'if', it also includes some hooks, such as 'on_created', 'on_completed', 'on_before_update', 'on_updated', 'on_timeout' and 'on_error_catch'.

 ```yml
 name: a setup example